rollbear/trompeloeil/docs/CookBook.md

 ### <A name="duck_typed_matcher"/> Duck-typed matcher

 A duck-typed matcher accepts any type that matches a required set of operations.
-As an example of a duck-typed matcher is a [`not_empty()`](#not_empty) matcher, requiring that a `.empty()` member function of the parameter returns false.
+An example of a duck-typed matcher is a [`not_empty()`](#not_empty) matcher, requiring that a `.empty()` member function of the parameter returns false.
 Another example is an [`is_clamped(min, max)`](#is_clamped) matcher, that ensures